Decoherence in Quantum Markov Chains: Introduction

 In Computer Science, Markov chains are employed in randomized algorithms such as searching algorithms on graphs.
 The expected time to reach a vertex for the first time, known as {\it hitting time}, plays an important role in those algorithms as the running time to find a solution.
 For instance, randomized algorithms are used to address the $k$-SAT and the graph connectivity problem~\cite{Motwani:1995}.

-Quantum Markov chains and quantum walks are the quantum analogue of classical Markov chains and random walks.
-There are at least three versions of quantum walks: 1) coined discrete-time quantum walks~\cite{Aharonov:1993}, 2) continuous-time quantum walks~\cite{Farhi:1998}, 3) Szegedy's quantum walks~\cite{Szegedy:2004}.
-All of them have been used for developing quantum algorithms that outperform their classical versions~\cite{Shenvi:2003,Ambainis:2005,Childs:2004,Ambainis:2004,Krovi:2010, Venegas:2012}.
+In the classical case, Markov chains and random walks are equivalent formalisms.
+In the quantum case, there are three versions of quantum walks: 1)~discrete-time quantum walks~\cite{Aharonov:1993}, 2)~continuous-time quantum walks~\cite{Farhi:1998}, and 3)~Szegedy's formalism~\cite{Szegedy:2004}.
+All of them have been used for developing quantum algorithms that outperform their classical versions~\cite{Shenvi:2003,Ambainis:2005,Childs:2004,Ambainis:2004,Krovi:2010,Venegas:2012}.
 These models use Hilbert spaces of different size and they seem to be non-equivalent.
+Reference~\cite{Shikano:2013} reviews the discrete-time quantum walk and its relationship with the continuous-time quantum walk.
+Our focus is the Szegedy's formalism, which is also called quantum Markov chain.

-Using a new version of a discrete-time quantum walk model, Szegedy~\cite{Szegedy:2004} showed that the quantum hitting time has a quadratic improvement over the classical one to detect a set of marked vertices for ergodic and symmetric Markov chains.
+Szegedy~\cite{Szegedy:2004} showed that the quantum hitting time has a quadratic improvement over the classical one to detect a set of marked vertices for ergodic and symmetric Markov chains.
 This model was developed further by Magniez \textit{et al.}~\cite{Magniez:2009}, who described a quantum algorithm with quadratic speedup for finding a marked vertex on reversible, state-transitive Markov chains restricted to the case of only one marked vertex.
 Recently, Krovi {\it et al.}~\cite{Krovi:2010} showed that the quadratic speedup for finding a marked vertex also holds for any reversible Markov chain using a new interpolating algorithm.
 Santos and Portugal~\cite{Santos:2010} worked out the details of Szegedy's model on the complete graph, obtaining analytical results.